 - Support Kayakers must be at least 16 years old on the day of the event.

-- Support Kayakers must wear as a minimum an approved inshore waters lifejacket that fits, be able to handle a kayak in rough lake conditions and self rescue if tipped out.
+- Support Kayakers must wear as a minimum a suitable kayaking openwater lifejacket that fits, be able to handle a kayak in rough lake conditions and self rescue if tipped out.
 Note: Boating lifejackets and inflatable lifejackets are not suitable.

 - Support Kayaker’s kayaks must be suitable for rough lake conditions.

 - Support kayakers must have a whistle to hand.
 We recommend if possible a cell phone stored in a waterproof bag with event Organisers numbers pre-loaded.

 - Support kayakers must attend the event briefing on the morning of the event at boat ramp of Little Acacia Bay.

 - Purposely obstructing or impeding the progress of other swimmers in the field is prohibited.

 - Entry is at your own risk and all swimmers must be registered and have an official number ID on their official swim cap.

 - Entry is open to any swimmer who is confident in deep water and considers themselves capable of safely completing the swim in allocated time.
 You are responsible for deciding whether the swim is within your capabilities, with the conditions on the day and that you are fit and well enough to attempt the swim.

 - All swimmers and kayakers must obey all instructions from the course Marshalls and Event Director.